Jumio/.github/profile/README.md

 - [Jumio Knowledge Base](https://support.jumio.com/hc/en-us)

 #### Support
-If you have any questions, please contact Jumio Customer Service at support@jumio.com.
-The [Jumio online helpdesk](https://support.jumio.com) contains a wealth of information regarding our services including demo videos, product descriptions, FAQs, and other resources that can help to get you started with Jumio.
+If you have any questions, please contact Jumio Support by opening a ticket in our [Support Portal](http://support.jumio.com/).

 ---
-&copy; Jumio Corporation, 395 Page Mill Road, Suite 150 Palo Alto, CA 94306
+&copy; Jumio Corporation, 100 Mathilda Place, Suite 160, Sunnyvale, CA 94086

 <!--